vesterheim/vesterheim.github.io/folk-art-school/instructors/lusk--becky.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Becky Lusk is a third-generation folk artist and a Vesterheim Gold Medalist.
-Her work was included in the exhibition Norwegian Folk Art: The Migration of a Tradition, curated by Marion Nelson, Vesterheim’s former Executive Director.
+Her work was included in the exhibition _Norwegian Folk Art: The Migration of a Tradition_, curated by Marion Nelson, Vesterheim’s former Executive Director.
 Becky carves ale bowls, figures, relief scenes, acanthus pieces, and dragonstyle pieces.
 She and her husband have a workshop near Coon Valley, Wisconsin.